Nothing Prepares You for the Beauty of the Outer Hebrides

 I am sure that it won’t surprise you to learn that the weather on the Isle of Harris can be a little unpredictable.
 I’ve experienced beautiful warm sunshine, howling wind and driving rain – sometimes all 3 in the space of 30 minutes.
 Come to the Isle of Harris prepared for anything and you’ll be fine.
 If you plan ahead you’ll be find and as you can see, even the sheep need somewhere to shelter sometimes.

-#1 Starting on the Southern Tip – Rodel and It’s 16th Century Church
+Starting in the South – Rodel and It’s 16th Century Church

 I’ll start our tour of the Isle of Harris on it’s Southern tip in the village of Rodel.
 It’s a beautiful spot that was originally the main port of the island until that crown was taken over by Tarbert.